Smith Thornton Privacy Policy

 Smith Thornton collects and holds personal information necessary to deliver our services, products, business functions and activities.

-The types of personal information we collect generally includes:
+The types of personal information we may collect generally include:

 We will collect information directly from you whether you deal with us over the telephone or in person, send us a letter or visit our website, www.smiththornton.com.au.
-On occasions, we may collect personal information about you from third parties, for example ASIC and the ATO, or is otherwise available in the public domain where this information will help us in providing services to clients.
+On occasions, we may collect personal information about you from third parties, for example, ASIC and the ATO, or that is otherwise available in the public domain, where this information will help us in providing services to clients.

 If you do not provide us with some or all of the information that we ask for, we may not be permitted under law to provide services to you.